Baby boomers: Financial position

-In the United Kingdom, the rate of home ownership of Baby Boomers was 75% and "the real value of estates passing on death has more than doubled over the past 20 years", according to a 2017 report by the Resolution Foundation.
+In the United Kingdom, three quarters of Baby Boomers were home owners and the values of their properties have more than doubled over the between the late 1990s and late 2010s upon their deaths, according to the Resolution Foundation.
 For this reason, the transfer of wealth between the baby boomers and their children, the millennials, will prove highly beneficial to the latter compared to previous cohorts, especially those who came from high-income families.